adarsh-279/adarsh-279/README.md

 ## 🚀 About Me
-2nd Year B.Tech student with a solid foundation in communication, editing, and Photoshop, I bring creativity and precision to my work with strong skills in web development, DSA, and C programming.
-Passionate about gaining experience, helping others,and continuously advancing my skills.
-Have build real-life projects and eager to contribute to a tech-driven team.
+I'm a 2nd-year B.Tech student passionate about full-stack development, problem-solving, and creating user-focused digital experiences.
+With a foundation in web development, DSA, and C programming, I enjoy building real-world projects and continuously expanding my skills.
+I'm eager to collaborate, learn, and contribute to impactful tech projects.

 ## 🔗 Links